 Inter City Transport

 Fast TGV trains connect Paris Gare de Lyon station to Geneva (3h10), Lausanne (3h40), Basel (3h03), Bern (4h30) and Zurich (4h03).

 We travelled from Milan to Lucerne by a high-speed train.
 We had to change trains at Arth-Goldau and catch a local Swiss train to Lucerne.

 Foods often linked with Switzerland include chocolate and cheese.
-Gruyère, Emmental, Vacherin and Appenzeller are sought-after Swiss cheeses.
+Gruyère, Emmental, Vacherin and Appenzeller are famous Swiss cheeses.
 The most popular cheese dishes are fondue and raclette.

 Most hotels provide complimentary breakfast.
 It is best to cut down on visits to restaurants as costs are prohibitive.
 Swiss beer is not easily available in India.
-Beer lovers are advised to visit a local supermarket or liquor store to try some quality beer.
+Beer lovers could visit a local supermarket or liquor store to try some quality beer.

 Shopping in Switzerland can be shockingly expensive.
+This is one of my general reflections on Switzerland.
 Do not forget to take a shopping bag with you or you will be charged in most stores.
 Among the best value-for-money supermarkets are Coop, Migros, Denner, Aldi and Lidl.
 Most stores close at 6:30 pm on weekdays and 4:00 pm on Saturdays.
-Almost all regular shops are closed on Sundays.
+Almost all regular shops close on Sundays.

 If you liked the post, you could…